TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/Entering.rst

 TypoScript can be stored in a database record or in a file.
 Storing it in a file is recommended as you can keep it under version control, deploy it etc.

-To store your TypoScript in a file, you can use your site set as :ref:`TypoScript provider <t3coreapi:site-sets-typoscript>` or store the TypoScript in a :ref:`custom site package <t3sitepackage:start>`.
+To store your TypoScript in a file, you can store the TypoScript in a :ref:`custom site package <t3sitepackage:start>`.
 Use the :ref:`submodule-active-typoscript` to analyze how the TypoScript is interpreted after parsing and combining.